 The S&P 500 lost 1.9% last week ending the week at 283, below the next resistance of 285, as more and more countries around the world reach deep into the government pockets to get the much-needed funds to get the world economy going once again.

-The US, Europe and other global markets declined last week as a meltdown in oil prices increased in the markets.
+The US, Europe and other global markets declined last week as a meltdown in oil prices increased volatility in the markets.

-The May WTI oil contract price dropped to a negative price before expiring, and the June contract price dropped too, this is the first time in history that oil prices are negative.
+The May WTI oil futures contract price dropped to a negative price before expiring, and the June contract price dropped too, this is the first time in history that oil prices are negative.

 The very bad move in oil prices is a result of many factors, such as selling pressure due to technicals prior to contract expiration, plus limited storage space due to a drop in demand for oil .